slamdata/purescript-jtable/README.md

 2. Classify every array as either a tuple or a list, according to heterogeneity.
    * Heterogeneous arrays of the same length are classified as tuples.
    * Homogeneous arrays of differing lengths are classified as lists.
-   * Consider two object schemas homogeneous if one has a strict superset of the fields of the other one (i.e. ignore differences due to non-existence).
+   * When comparing object schemas, ignore differences due to nulls or non-existence.
+For example, `{"foo": 1}` should be considered to have the same schema as `{"foo": 1, "bar": 2}`, and `{"foo": 1, "baz": null}`.
 3. Push arrays to the leaf nodes.
 4. Pull apart the JSON objects into a list of tuples consisting of a JSON path (e.g. `.profile.name`), and either a leaf node, or an array of leaf nodes (`[Tuple JCursor (Either [JsonPrimitive] JsonPrimitive)]`).
 5. Determine the number of levels in the table headers by finding the deepest JSON path in the list of tuples (e.g. `.profile.name` has a depth of 2).
 6. Treat the unique set of JSON paths in the list of tuples as the (hierarchical) columns for the table.
 7. Render the columns hierarchically.
-8. Render the content in straightforward fashion.
+8. Render the content in straightforward fashion (do not render `null` or undefined values, leave those cells blank!).
 Arrays of leaves are rendered differently depending on their type:
    * **Tuples**.
 Tuples are rendered as inline, divided, anonymous cells.
    * **Lists**.
 Lists are rendered vertically.